Health Insurance - An Industry In Transition

 341K

 We will provide continuing coverage of this universe on a regular basis, beginning with a series of articles focusing on each of the individual companies.
-We readily acknowledge that the HI industry is amazingly complex and that many other players are involved, but we chose to limit the Universe for now.
+We readily acknowledge that the HI industry is amazingly complex and that many other players are involved, but we chose to limit the universe for now.

 The Non-Public Players

-As in other parts of the Healthcare complex (e.g. the Hospitals), significant segments of the HI industry are not publicly traded and some have special forms of not-for-profit status and special tax exemptions.
+As in other parts of the healthcare complex (e.g. the hospitals), significant segments of the HI industry are not publicly traded and some have special forms of not-for-profit status and special tax exemptions.
 We will examine two hugely important examples - Kaiser Permanente and the Blue Cross/Blue Shield family.
 We will endeavor to understand the similarities and differences between these entities and our publicly traded universe.
-This may be especially interesting as the dividing line between these companies and some of our Universe is more than a little blurry.
+This may be especially interesting as the dividing line between these companies and some of our universe is more than a little blurry.
 An excellent New York Times article from 2014 provides an overview of the situation that is well worth reading.
 Note that the summary table entry for Kaiser places them solidly in the league of top HI providers despite a highly concentrated geographic footprint.

 |